Mercury (element): Occurrence

 Mercury is an extremely rare element in Earth's crust; it has an average crustal abundance by mass of only 0.08 parts per million (ppm) and is the 66th most abundant element in the Earth's crust.
 Because it does not blend geochemically with those elements that constitute the majority of the crustal mass, mercury ores can be extraordinarily concentrated considering the element's abundance in ordinary rock.
 The richest mercury ores contain up to 2.5% mercury by mass, and even the leanest concentrated deposits are at least 0.1% mercury (12,000 times average crustal abundance).
 It is found either as a native metal (rare) or in cinnabar, metacinnabar, sphalerite, corderoite, livingstonite and other minerals, with cinnabar (HgS) being the most common ore.
 Mercury ores often occur in hot springs or other volcanic regions.

 Native mercury with cinnabar, Socrates mine, Sonoma County, California.
 Cinnabar sometimes alters to native mercury in the oxidized zone of mercury deposits.

 Former mines in Italy, the United States and Mexico, which once produced a large proportion of the world supply, have now been completely mined out or, in the case of Slovenia (Idrija) and Spain (Almadén), shut down due to the fall of the price of mercury.
 Nevada's McDermitt Mine, the last mercury mine in the United States, closed in 1992.
 The price of mercury has been highly volatile over the years and in 2006 was $650 per 76-pound (34.46 kg) flask.

 Mercury is extracted by heating cinnabar in a current of air and condensing the vapor.
-The equation for this extraction is:
+The global mass balance equation for this redox reaction, in which sulfide (S(2-)) is oxidized by atmospheric oxygen to sulfur dioxide (SO2) while Hg(2+) is reduced to metallic Hg, is: